 Over 22 percent of people who wear eyeglasses enjoy the benefits of also using contact lenses.

-If you are thinking about contact lenses, discuss if you are suitable and how your life can change.
+If you are thinking about contact lenses, a contact lens exam will allow your eye doctor to determine if you are suitable for contact lens wear.

 Regular comprehensive eye examinations include tests for visual acuity and ocular health.
 While these tests will help to determine if you require vision correction, they do not include the specialized tests necessary for a contact lens prescription.